openstack/charm-deployment-guide/deploy-guide/source/app-nova-cells.rst

 New Deployments
 +++++++++++++++

-For all cell deploymends ensure the following:
+For all cell deployments ensure the following:

 * Application naming scheme such that the cell an application belongs to is clear.
 * Naming the central message broker such that its purpose is clear eg rabbitmq-server-general

-If cells is being used primarly to help with a large scale out of compute resources then in addition:
+If cells are being used primarily to help with a large scale out of compute resources then in addition:

 * Do not relate compute nodes to the *nova-cloud-controller*